It’s time to delve into hostels vs hotels and discuss the differences.

 A few readers have asked the difference between staying at a hostel and booking an Airbnb.

 If you’re keen to stay with locals and have more privacy, we’d suggest booking an Airbnb.
 Having said that, hostel staff tend to be local and also have wonderful knowledge about the destination.
+We also think, an Airbnb is much better than a bad hostel.

 Airbnb’s range from booking a room in someone’s house, to having an entire house to yourself.
 It depends on what you want.